perletero2/RMIA/README.md

 - xclicker

 ## List of renamed icons
-#### Those icons wera already present but under different names and didn't work until changed
+#### Those icons were already present but under different names and didn't work until changed

 - keepassxc